-Transfers into level 3 from level 2 of cash instruments during the six months ended June 2016 were \$353 million, primarily reflecting transfers of certain loans and securities backed by commercial real estate, corporate debt securities and state and municipal obligations, principally due to reduced price transparency as a result of a lack of market evidence, including fewer market transactions in these instruments.
+Transfers into level 3 from level 2 during 2017 were \$135 million of assets and \$10 million of liabilities, primarily reflecting transfers of certain corporate loans and debt securities, and certain loans and securities backed by commercial and residential real estate, principally due to reduced price transparency as a result of a lack of market evidence, including fewer market transactions in these instruments.

-Transfers out of level 3 to level 2 of cash instruments during the six months ended June 2016 were \$205 million, primarily reflecting transfers of certain corporate debt securities, loans and securities backed by commercial real estate and securities backed by residential real estate, principally due to increased price transparency as a result of market evidence, including market transactions in these instruments.
+Transfers out of level 3 to level 2 during 2017 were \$421 million of assets and \$1 million of liabilities, primarily reflecting transfers of certain corporate loans and debt securities, private equity securities, and loans and securities backed by residential and commercial real estate, principally due to increased price transparency as a result of market evidence, including market transactions in these instruments.